-Configure an Agent: Model, System Prompt, and Tools
+Configure an Agent: Model, System Prompt, Tools, and Memory

 Choose the Agent's model and tools and learn how the Agent component works.